Rjv-RY/MangaWatch/backend/README.md

 ## Using the Mangadex API

-Now, naturally you want some entries in your application to test against right?
+Naturally you'll want some entries in your application to test against yes?
 And you would not want to add all entries manually.

 - First, create a Mangadex account and log into it
 - Then, go to this url: https://api.mangadex.org/docs/02-authentication/personal-clients/.